Wondering where to eat in Melbourne when you visit? No offence to the rest of the world, but Melbourne has THE best food scene.

 Richmond is home to some of the best Vietnamese food in Melbourne, but there’s much more on offer here.
 Things have really changed in this area, so I’m excited to discover more of the new Melbourne restaurants that have opened up around here during the time I was living overseas.

-Hanoi Hannah (79 Swan St, Richmond) – Vietnamese – Stylish restaurant that serves up flavour-packed Vietnamese dishes $$
+New Quarter (79 Swan St, Richmond) – Vietnamese – Stylish restaurant that serves up flavour-packed Vietnamese dishes $$

 The Corner Hotel (57 Swan St, Richmond) – Pub – The Corner Hotel is one of Melbourne’s premier live music venues, but you should start off the night with a classic pub meal $$